kivy/kivy/doc/sources/guide/other-frameworks.rst

 The kivy examples include a small example of a twisted server and client.
 The server app has a simple twisted server running and logs any messages.
-The client app can send messages to the server and will print its message and the repsonse it got.
+The client app can send messages to the server and will print its message and the response it got.
 The examples are based mostly on the simple Echo example from the twisted docs, which you can find here:

 - http://twistedmatrix.com/documents/current/_downloads/simpleserv.py